bochia/Stargate/README.md

 The REST API is expected to do the following:

-1. [X]Retrieve a person by name.
+1. Retrieve a person by name.
-1. [X]Retrieve all people.
+1. Retrieve all people.
-1. [x]Add/[X]update a person by name.
+1. Add/update a person by name.

-1. [X]Retrieve Astronaut Duty by name.
+1. Retrieve Astronaut Duty by name.
-1. [X]Add an Astronaut Duty.
+1. Add an Astronaut Duty.

 ##### Implement a user interface: (Required)

 The UI is expected to do the following:

 1. Successfully run an Angular web application that demonstrates production level quality.
-1. [X]Implement call(s) to retrieve an individual's astronaut duties.
+1. Implement call(s) to retrieve an individual's astronaut duties.
-   [X] Allow someone to see a list of People.
-      [X] Allow for the user to get their duties from this point.
-Transfer to a new page.
-   [] Allow for searching a list of people to find a single person.
-      [] Allow for the user to get their duties from this point.
-Transfer to a new page.
 1. Display the progress of the process and the results in a visually sophisticated and appealing manner.

 ## Tasks